 Our Atlanta Workers’ Compensation Lawyers Can Help

-With more than 45+ years of combined experience, The Law Offices of Nathaniel F. Hansford, LLC can provide passionate legal assistance for your workers’ compensation case.
+With more than over 50 years of combined experience, Hansford McDaniel LLC can provide passionate legal assistance for your workers’ compensation case.
 If you are permanently disabled, we can discuss your options for seeking permanent disability benefits to provide financial relief.
 We have helped hundreds of clients achieve workers’ compensation benefits, and our firm can guide you through the Georgia legal system as you seek a favorable solution.

-Call our Atlanta workers’ compensation attorneys today at (770) 741-2825 for tenacious representation.
+Call our Atlanta workers’ compensation attorneys today at (770) 922-3660 for diligent representation.

 Georgia Laws Regarding Permanent Disability